-All 370Z models come standard with dual front, side and side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All 370Z models regardless of trim level come standard with dual front, side and side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.